 Figure 2 Composition of the accessibility principle for smart city services

-7.1 General accessibility principles
+7.1 Accessibility principles concerning interface layer

-Editor’s note – to replace Y.ACC-UI-req with the proper code number once it has consented.
+7.1.1 General accessibility principles

 Before discussing the general accessibility principle, we would like to mention that the general accessibility standards that devices should basically comply with are not covered here.
 General accessibility standards for the characteristics of each device are addressed in the individual platform accessibility standards.
-For web-based environments, WCAG standards for W3C can be referenced [b-W3C WCAG 2.2], and for smartphone user interfaces in IoT environments, [b-ITU-T Y.ACC-UI-req] is available.
+For web-based environments, WCAG standards for W3C can be referenced [b-W3C WCAG 2.2], and for smartphone user interfaces in IoT environments, [b-ITU-T Y.4219] is available.
 Some other relevant standards for other types of devices may be helpful.
 Even if no standards exist for a particular device, the two aforementioned standards may be helpful.

 This document introduces the accessibility principles to be considered in configuring smart city services, even if they comply with the general accessibility standards that devices should have.